 6. Conclusion

-New arrangements of the solar dish system by using SEA were proposed in this paper.
+A new layout scheme of the solar dish system by using SEA were proposed in this paper.
 Connection type of the engines may change the flow rates and temperatures of the fluids, as a result the performance of the SEA will be different depending on the connection schemes.
-In order to compare performance of SEAs with different connections, five basic connection types of SEA were summed up according to flow type and flow order.
+In order to compare performance of SEAs with different arrangements, five basic connection types of SEA were summed up according to flow type and flow order.

 Analytical Stirling engine model was created to develop the SEA models for the investigation of influence of connection types.
 Imperfect regeneration and cycle irreversibility of Stirling engine cycle and heat exchange process between fluids and engine were considered in the model.
 Algorithm to numerically solve different connection types of SEA was developed.
 The model was evaluated by considering the prototype GPU-3 Stirling engine as a case study.
 Result shows that the proposed model predicted the performance with higher accuracy than Simple model [6] and Simple II model [9].